The First Law: The Blade Itself

 The first book introduces the three main characters of the trilogy and three secondary ones.
 Logen Ninefingers is a warrior who earned a fearsome reputation helping to bring Bethod to power in the North, but has since fallen out with him.
 Logen and his small crew of friends flee after being attacked by Shanka creatures.
 Logen is separated from his crew, and sets off on his own path.
 He meets Bayaz, a powerful centuries-old Magus, who enlists Logen's help in accompanying him to Adua.
 Sand dan Glokta leads an Inquisition investigation into a bribery case, which leads to him uncovering a wider corruption among the merchants.
 His superiors divert him into investigating Bayaz.
 Jezal, a vain young nobleman who has become a Union army officer due to his connections, trains for a prestigious swordfighting tournament.
-He falls in love with Ardee, the sister of his superior Collem, and wins the tournament with help from Bayaz.
+He falls in love with Ardee, the sister of his friend and superior Major Collem West, and wins the tournament with help from Bayaz.
 At a celebration banquet, Bayaz is challenged to prove who he is by entering the House of the Maker.
 The main characters of the book converge in accompanying Bayaz into the building.
 Bayaz retrieves an artifact and announces his plan to retrieve the Seed, a powerful magical artifact that can help him take on Khalul and the Gurkish Empire.
-The book also follows the journey of Logen's companions, led by Dogman, to warn Bethod about the Shanka, and Ferro, an escaped Gurkish slave who travels with another Magus to find Bayaz.
+The book also follows the journey of Logen's companions, led by Dogman, to warn Bethod about the Shanka, and Ferro, a mysterious escaped Gurkish slave, with some useful hidden powers, who travels with another Magus to find Bayaz.
+West is recruited to the Lord Marshall's personal staff, in preparation of the army moving out to defend Angland.